China jails Canadian tycoon for 13 years for finance crimes | Law-Order

 Tomorrow Group has been linked to a series of anti-corruption prosecutions and seizures of financial companies by regulators.

-Friday's announcement said Xiao and Tomorrow Group were convicted of improperly taking more than 311.6 billion yuan ($46 billion) from the public and misused entrusted property and money totalling 148.6 billion yuan ($21.8 billion).
+Friday's announcement said Xiao and Tomorrow Group were convicted of improperly taking more than 311.6 billion yuan ($46 billion) from the public and misusing entrusted property and money totaling 148.6 billion yuan ($21.8 billion).

 Xiao vanished amid a flurry of prosecutions of Chinese businesspeople accused of misconduct.